sergey-melnychuk/sergey-melnychuk.github.io/_posts/2020-04-27-multi-threaded-http-websocket-server-in-rust.markdown

-Handle wraps a socket provided from listener as a connection, and has `pull()` to read from socket into receive stream, `push()` to write data from send stream to the socket, and `put()` allows accepting data for buffering into send stream.
+Handle wraps a socket provided from listener as a connection, and has `pull()` to read from socket into receive stream, `push()` to write data from send stream to the socket, and `put()` to store data for buffering into the send stream.

 ```rust
 struct Handler {